-With QoS configurations, the Default Class is either set to high or low.
+With QoS configurations, one setting is Default Class.
 When you set one of the five QoS functions listed above, packets that do not belong to this QoS setting are viewed as Default Class.

 For example, if you set QoS function as VLAN Tag Priority mode, and then choose Default Class as High, the priority of the packets with no tag will be considered as High priority.
 The initial value of the Default Class is High.